The University of British Columbia

 UBC Pop Culture Cluster

-The Pop Culture Cluster supports academic and public-facing scholarship in Popular Media and Comics Studies at UBC.
+The Pop Culture Cluster supports academic and public-facing scholarship on popular media and popular culture at UBC.

 The UBC Pop Culture Cluster is located at UBC Vancouver, which is situated on the traditional, ancestral, and unceded territory of the Musqueam people.
 The land it is situated on has always been a place of learning for the Musqueam, who for millennia have passed on their culture, history, and traditions from one generation to the next on this site.